mwinckler/RubyBotBattle/README.md

 * `:face_west` (1 energy) - face your bot west.
 * `:advance` (1 energy) - move forward one space.
 * `:reverse` (1 energy) - move backward one space.
+* `:repair` (20 energy) - restore 3 health to your bot, up to the starting maximum value.
 * `:lunge` (5 energy) - move forward three spaces.
 If your bot runs into a wall, it will take 2 damage.
 If it runs into an enemy, your bot will take 1 damage and the enemy will take 1 damage and be shoved into the next space in the direction you are lunging.
 If that space is already occupied, the enemy will instead take 2 damage.
 * `:fire_laser` (5 energy) - fire your laser in the current direction you are facing.
 * `:charge_battery` (0 energy) - sit still and regain energy for one second.
 The floor of the arena is designed to provide power to idle bots; for each turn you spend sitting still you regain 5 energy.